bangadang/stackIT/FS25/Dataengineering.md

 ## Fundamentals
 - It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.
 - relaxed consistency models CAP (trade consistency for availability and eventual consistency)
+	- **CAP theorem** states that in a distributed data system, you can only guarantee two of the following three properties at the same time:
+	1.  **Consistency** – Every read receives the most recent write (like in traditional relational databases).
+	2.  **Availability** – Every request gets a response (even if it’s not the most recent data).
+	3.  **Partition Tolerance** – The system continues to function despite network partitions (communication failures between nodes).
 ## Different NoSQL Systems
 ## Document data model
 ## MongoDB